Boundless

 Attributes represent how capable your character is when facing risky actions.
 These are:

+Alternatively, you may roll for your Attributes.
 Roll 4D for each Attribute; each Hit adds 1 to the score.
-You may switch two Attribute scores of your choice.
-If the total across all Attribute scores is less than 3, start again.
+You may swap two scores of your choice.
+If the total across all scores is less than 3, roll again.

 Stamina